DelineaXPM/dsv-k8s/README.md

   password: dW5tb2RpZmllZC1wYXNzd29yZA==
 ```

-The above example specifies a Role, so a mapping for that role must exist in the
+The above example specifies credentials,
+so a mapping for those credentials must exist in the current webhook configuration.
-current webhook configuration.
-It uses the `setAnnotation` so the data in the
+It uses the `setAnnotation`,
-injector will overwrite the existing contents of the Kubernetes Secret; if
+so the data in the injector will overwrite the existing contents of the Kubernetes Secret;
-`/test/secret` contains a `username` and `password` but no `domain`, then the
+if `/test/secret` contains a `username` and `password` but no `domain`,
-Kubernetes Secret would get the `username` and `password` from the DSV Secret
+then the Kubernetes Secret would get the `username` and `password` from the DSV Secret Data but,
-Data but, the injector will remove the `domain` field.
+the injector will remove the `domain` field.

 There are more examples in the `examples` directory.
-Each one shows how each
-annotation works when run against an example with only a username and
-private-key in it but no domain.
+They show how the different annotations work.